-- Actions are represented by the icon. - Risks are represented by the nicon. - Time to Failure Distributions are represented by the IV icon. - Time to Repair Distributions are represented by the icon.
+- Actions are represented by the la icon.

+- Risks are represented by the icon.

+- Time to Repair Distributions are represented by the icon.

 Note: You can click the plus sign (+) to the left of any Subsystem icon to view additional information about a Subsystem element.
 Similarly, you can click any minus sign (-) to collapse that level of the hierarchy.